ejhgdxq3p/2026-NVIDIA-YAO/LABS-challenge-Phase1.md

 *Goal: Understand the LABS problem and the baseline algorithms.*

-Your first task is to complete the provided scaffolded Jupyter Notebook (`labs_tutorial.ipynb`).
+Your first task is to complete the provided scaffolded Jupyter Notebook (https://github.com/iQuHACK/2026-NVIDIA/blob/main/tutorial_notebook/01_quantum_enhanced_optimization_LABS.ipynb).
 This notebook guides you through:

 1. Understanding the LABS symmetry and problem definition.
 2. Running a classical Memetic Tabu Search (MTS).